asyml/forte/docs/toc/processor.rst

             }

+We have an working MT translation pipeline example here https://github.com/asyml/forte/blob/master/docs/notebook_tutorial/wrap_MT_inference_pipeline.ipynb

-We have plenty of written reader available to use.
+We also have plenty of written reader available to use.
 If you don't find one suitable in your case, you can refer to this documentation, API or tutorials to customize a new processor.